brikteknologier/controller/README.md

 ### middleware([group, [middleware]])

 Define some middleware for a group.
 If `middleware` is not defined, an array of middleware for the group is returned instead.
+If `group` is not defined, the `'all'` group is returned - this is a group of middleware which applies to all handlers.

+The array that is returned can also be used to add more middleware.

 The order that middleware is added is as follows: